zachvalenta/notes-sw/architecture/system.md

 * _bikeshedding_: aka yak shaving https://jsonapi.org/ http://bikeshed.org/ https://drewdevault.com/2020/08/17/Engineers-solve-problems.html
 > Some applications where you would consider ditching Django to shave off some latency are: a stock trading marketplace; an global online advertisement serving network; a low level infrastructure control API - https://mattsegal.dev/is-django-too-slow.html
-> Forget that all these things exist: Microservices, Lambda, API Gateway, Containers, Kubernetes, Docker.
-Anything whose main value proposition is about “ability to scale” will likely trade off your "ability to be agile & survive".
+> Forget that all these things exist: Microservices, Lambda, API Gateway, Containers, Kubernetes...anything whose main value proposition is about "ability to scale" will likely trade off your "ability to be agile & survive".
 That’s rarely a good trade off.
 Start with a t3.nano EC2 instance, and do all your testing & staging on it.
 It only costs $3.80/mo.
 Then before you launch, use something bigger for prod, maybe an m5.large (2 vCPU & 8 GB mem).
-It’s $70/mo and can easily serve 1 million page views per day. - https://twitter.com/dvassallo/status/1154516910265884672
+It’s $70/mo and can easily serve 1 million page views per day. https://twitter.com/dvassallo/status/1154516910265884672
 > don't waste time on problems you don't have yet 📙 Getting Real [42]
 > The bigger problem isn't scaling, it's getting to the point where you have to scale. 📙 Getting Real [42]
 > It is well-known that the majority of the cost of software is not in its initial development, but in its ongoing maintenance [Kleppmann 24] Vinsel, Innovation Delusion